datarightplus/datarightplus-infosec-baseline/draft-authors-datarightplus-infosec-baseline.md

 In addition:

 1. Use of Mutual TLS is **REQUIRED** at all Authenticated Resource Server endpoints except where required for Discovery or Consumer browser access (ie. Authorisation endpoint);
-1. All parties **SHALL** utilise certificates issued by the Ecosystem Authority
+1. All parties **SHALL** apply the certificate management policy requirements of the relevant Ecosystem Authority

 # Implementation Considerations